Ferret UNEF 1213 “PAT” and Bernard McNicholl

 No photo description available.

-Special thanks to one of his sons.
-Shawn McNicholl for the information, photos and permission to post them on my web site.
+I had the pleasure of meeting Bernard McNicholl a couple to times in Chilliwack, B.C. as he went for his early morning coffee.
+Special thanks to one of his sons, Shawn McNicholl, for the information, photos and permission to post them on my web site.

 Next, he headed off to Truro, Nova Scotia for War Emergency Training Plan (WETP).
 There they boned up and updated on academics like math, as some older candidates were years out of school.
 Then they cover wireless and morose code communication training, military history, aircraft recognition and other administrative work.
 While on WETP they were on probation and wore a red backing on their wedge cap.
 (Winter 1942-43).
 After completion of WETP he went to Initial Flying Training School (IFTS) located at the Toronto fair grounds, late winter 1943.
 There they did all the theory of flight to navigator, bomb aimer and pilot recruits.
 All theory of flight such as wing loading, controls, aero dynamics, air navigation and weather (winds, cloud formations and thermals).